tomislavdurin91/bubator-js/README.md

 left or right of the content can only be added by setting `padding-left` or `padding-right` on the `bubator-content` class
-* Due to tricky markup required for supporting all browsers, spacing on the bottom of the content can only be added by setting a `border-bottom` on the `bubator-content` class (or by normally setting a `margin\padding` on the last element of your content as usual)
+* Due to tricky markup required for supporting all browsers, spacing on the bottom of the content can only be added by setting a `margin-bottom\padding-bottom` on the last element of your content or by using a spacer element

 ## License